wp-plugins/clickbank-ads-clickbank-widget/readme.txt

 For post area:

 1. Go to the `Settings -> ClickBank Ads` SubPanel and configure plugin.
-2. Fill out the fields, or leave them as the defaults (you will want to fill in your ClickBank Nickname!)
+2. Fill out the fields, or leave them as the defaults (you will want to fill in your ClickBank Nickname to earn affiliate commission!)
 3. Click `Save` then "Save Changes" and view your site

 For wigget area:

 1. Go to the `Appearance -> Widgets` SubPanel to add the "ClickBank Ads" to your sidebar and configure it.
-2. Fill out the fields, or leave them as the defaults (you will want to fill in your ClickBank Nickname!)
+2. Fill out the fields, or leave them as the defaults (you will want to fill in your ClickBank Nickname to earn affiliate commission!)
 3. Click `Save` then "Save Changes" and view your site